Business Improvement Districts

 • Convincing and acquiring solvent tenants by developing and communicating a clear location profile

-• Development of a stable customer potential for tenants by creating special offers and a concise space design
+• Development of a stable customer potential for tenants through the creation of special offers and a concise space design

 • Gaining new target groups and strengthening the shopping location of Bremen City as a whole

-• Cooperation with the administration and local politicians will be further improved in order to be able to process regular city tasks more quickly and tackle special tasks together.
+• Cooperation with the administration and local politicians will be further improved in order to be able to process the city's regular tasks more quickly and tackle special tasks together.

 The Ansgari Quartier is a core part of the lively center of Bremen city center and part of the inner-city pedestrian zone.
 The community of business people and property owners has been active as the Business Improvement District (BID) since 2009 and ensures a varied quality of stay at Ansgarikirchhof.
 The focus in the BID Ansgari is accordingly on the areas of space design and use by events and temporary uses.